Frequently Asked Questions

 7. Is your mom still married to him?

 He left my mother, my brother and me with no notice whatsoever.
 Just took off and left.
 He was such a coward he couldn’t even tell my mom to her face.
 He sent an email to someone else asking them to tell her—after more than 30 years of marriage.
 What kind of man does that?
-But because he thinks he’s a big shot celebrity on a lame reality show, he had to come up with a lie that we disconnected from him.
+But because he wanted to be a big shot celebrity on a lame reality show, he had to come up with a lie that we disconnected from him.
 The truth is it was the other way around—he is the one who took off and left us.
 The man is a pathological liar.
 He lies about leaving my mom just like he lies about assaulting her.

 8. Why are Disney and A&E paying Mike Rinder?